-• ACS Annual Scientific Congress

-- NZAPS Annual Scientific Meeting

-- PSC

-- The Meeting American SPS

-- ANZBA Annual Scientific Meeting

-- NZ Hand Society Meeting

-- Australian Hand Society Meeting

-- ANZHS

-- British Association of Plastic Reconstructive and Aesthetic Surgeons (BAPRAS)

-- European Association of Plastic Surgeons (EURAPS)

-- Australian Society of Aesthetics Plastic Surgeons ASAPS

-- International Federation of Societies of Surgery of the Hand

-- Melanoma Summit
+- RACS Annual Scientific Congress (ASC) - NZAPS Annual Scientific Meeting (ASM) - ASPS (Aus) Plastic Surgery Congress (PSC) - ASPS (US) Plastic Surgery The Meeting (PSTM) - Australian and New Zealand Burn Association (ANZBA) Annual Scientific Meeting - NZ Society for Surgery of the Hand Meeting (NZSSH) - Australian Hand Society Meeting - Australian and New Zealand Head and Neck Cancer Society (ANZHNCS) - British Association of Plastic Reconstructive and Aesthetic Surgeons (BAPRAS) - European Association of Plastic Surgeons (EURAPS) - Australian Society of Aesthetics Plastic Surgeons (ASAPS) - International Federation of Societies of Surgery of the Hand - Melanoma Summit

 4.13.
-ASPS (America) Education Network (EdNet) Modules
+ASPS (US) Education Network (EdNet) Modules

-The ASPS Education Network is a quality-learning tool that is available to all New Zealand Plastic and Reconstructive Surgery SET Trainees.
-Trainees will have access to the EdNet from SET 1.

-It is a mandatory requirement for PRS SET Trainees, who entered the SET program in December 2014 or later, to complete all of the online EdNet Modules prior to application to sit the Fellowship Examination.

-- Modules can be accessed at https://ednet.plasticsurgery.org/ under Resident Education Center. - There are a total of EIGHT modules Module 1 is required to be completed by the end of SET

-Modules 2 to 6 are to be completed by end of SET 3, and Modules 7 and 8 are to be completed by the end of SET 4 and prior to sitting the Fellowship Examination.
+- i.
+The ASPS (US) Education Network (EdNet) is a quality-learning tool that is available to all Aotearoa New Zealand Plastic and Reconstructive Surgery SET Trainees.
+Trainees will have access to the EdNet from SET 1. - ii.
+It is a mandatory requirement for PRS SET Trainees, who entered the SET programme in December 2014 or later, to complete all of the online EdNet Modules prior to application to sit the Fellowship Examination. - iii.
+Modules can be accessed at https://ednet.plasticsurgery.org/ under Resident Education Center. - iv.
+There are a total of EIGHT modules Module 1 is required to be completed by the end of SET 1, Modules 2 to 6 are to be completed by end of SET 3, and Modules 7 and 8 are to be completed by the end of SET 4 and prior to sitting the Fellowship Examination.
 It is noted that although some components of Module 8 (Non-Clinical) are not applicable to the NZ heath system, this module should nevertheless still be completed.
-Failure to complete the required number of modules in the above period will result in failure of the term. - Trainees will have the opportunity to discuss any completed EdNet modules at their Performance Review Meetings.
-Trainees must keep a copy of their completed modules and forward to their Supervisor of Training for discussion at the meetings. - Supervisors will approve satisfactory completion of modules on the Professional Performance Assessment (PPA) form. - A criterion of approval to sit the Fellowship Examination is that all modules are completed.
+Failure to complete the required number of modules in the above period will result in an unsatisfactory term. - v.
+Trainees will have the opportunity to discuss any completed EdNet modules at their Performance Review Meetings.
+Trainees must keep a copy of their completed modules and forward to their Supervisor of Training for discussion at the meetings. - vi.
+Supervisors will approve satisfactory completion of modules on the Professional Performance Assessment (PPA) form. - vii.
+A criterion of approval to sit the Fellowship Examination is that all modules are completed.